-Pre-signing token safety from Windsurf
+Pre-signing token risk checks from Windsurf

-Client: Windsurf · Use case: Token security
+Client: Windsurf · Workflow: Token security

 Hive tools used